-Note that you can set parameters for all instances of Tag Association Point by dragging the line <All objects of type Tag Association Point> instead of a single instance.
+Note: You can set parameters for all instances of the Tag Association Point type by doubleclicking 'Tag Association Point' objects instead of a single instance.
 This will set values for parameters which are not overridden for a specific object instance or sub-type.